gravity182/dotfiles/docs/README.md

 # Dotfiles

 This is my dotfiles repo.
-I spent a lot of time optimizing my setup and especially zsh setup.
+I spent a lot of time optimizing my setup and especially the zsh setup.
 An ordinary zsh session starts in under ~110 ms.
 Look around, maybe you'll find something useful.